BYUHPC/sci-comp-course/project/basics.md

 ## The simulation

-Given a damping coefficient of 0.01, a time step of 0.01, an initial grid of size 25x50 with [edges fixed at zero](https://en.wikipedia.org/wiki/Dirichlet_boundary_condition), displacement $u$ initialized to all zeros, and the interior of displacement velocity $v$ initialized to 0.1:
+Given a damping coefficient of 0.01, a time step of 0.01, an initial grid of size 25x50 with [edges fixed at zero](https://en.wikipedia.org/wiki/Dirichlet_boundary_condition), displacement $$u$$ initialized to all zeros, and the interior of displacement velocity $$v$$ initialized to 0.1:

 $$u_0 = \begin{bmatrix}
     0      & \dots  & 0      \\